Familial Cancer Testing – Specialist Pathway

 BRCA status can have significant implications for the therapeutic management of carriers.
 Cancer is complex, as one gene may be responsible for many different cancer types or many genes acting together may increase a woman’s risk of developing breast and ovarian cancer.
 Therefore, it is recommended these tests be ordered by, or in consultation with, specialists familiar with the implications for management.

-Testing for genetic variants in BRCA1 and BRCA2 can also be used to determine eligibility for olaparib maintenance therapy in relapsed high grade serous ovarian cancer or metastatic castration-resistant prostate cancer.
+Testing for genetic variants in BRCA1 and BRCA2 can also be used to determine eligibility for olaparib maintenance therapy in relapsed high grade serous ovarian cancer, metastatic castration-resistant prostate cancer, triple negative early breast cancer, or hormone receptor positive, HER2-ngative, early breast cancer with a high-risk characteristic.

 Risk prediction models can be used to calculate the likelihood of carrying a variant in selected cancer risk genes.
 These are evidence-based tools that can assist in determining whether genomic testing should be performed.